Covid 19 coronavirus: Prime Minister Jacinda Ardern on travel bubble, virus response ahead of election

 There are 27 active Covid-19 cases in managed isolation and quarantine facilities.
 New Zealand's total number of confirmed cases of Covid-19 is 1217.

-It has been 94 says without community transmission.
+It has been 94 days without community transmission.

 'Be vigilant' - Bloomfield

-The ministry is continuing to encourage Queenstown residents to get swabbed for Covid-19 to help confirm there is no community transmission linked to a South Korea who tested positive after travelling from New Zealand.
+The ministry is continuing to encourage Queenstown residents to get swabbed for Covid-19 to help confirm there is no community transmission linked to a South Korean who tested positive after travelling from New Zealand.

 Bloomfield said New Zealanders needed to "continue to be vigilant against the threat of Covid-19".